 The agency, whose clients include Vermeer, Roto-Rooter, Bankers Trust and the Iowa Corn Growers Association, employs three Simpson graduates.
 There’s Joel Clifton, an art director.
 Simpson Class of ’89.
 There’s Chris Hansen, also an art director.
 Simpson Class of ’99.
 And, finally, there’s Emily Beckmann, a project manager who also works in client services.
 Simpson Class of ’09.

 Do you spot a trend here?
 Every 10 years, like clockwork.
-“All of our offices are right in a row, and I’m in the middle of these two,” Beckmann says.
+“All of our offices are right in a row, and I’m in the middle of these two,” Beckmann said.
 “Often we find ourselves in conversations that begin, ‘Well, when I was at Simpson….’

 “For me, it’s kind of neat, because I feed off of them, because they obviously have more experience than I do.
 So whenever I have a design-related question, I always pop in and say, ‘Hey, Chris, can you show me how to do this?'”